 Celebrating the lives of those you have lost – because they are Ever in Our Hearts.

-Every month at our Ever in Our Hearts event, we offer a time for people to come and celebrate the lives of their pets who have passed on.
+Twice a year at our Ever in Our Hearts events, we offer a time for people to come and celebrate the lives of their pets who have passed on.
 We truly understand the pain and grief that comes with the loss of a pet.
 It is our desire to offer support to everyone, at any point, in their pet loss journey.
 This hour each month is for us to celebrate their lives and remember what a joy they were to have as part of our family; the short amount of time they were with us will always be a precious gift.
 We all love to hear the stories that are shared with us and these events offer us a nice quiet time to bond with you, answer your questions, offer you support and so much more.

 Annual Wreath-building Workshop